By: Sarah Gardner

 Finding the perfect dog treats for training has always been something that I find challenging, especially since I've started Nose Work training with my dog Lady.
-I prefer soft treats for training so that she can digest them quickly and move on.
-However, if its too soft it'll crumble and drop on the floor - not only is that messy, but I'll get a 'fault' if that happens at a Nose Work trial.
+I prefer soft treats for training sessions so that she can digest them quickly and move on.
+However, if it's too soft it'll crumble and drop onto the floor - not only is that messy, but I'll get a 'fault' if that happens at a Nose Work trial.

-While everyone is aware of how important dog treats are, we still don’t always know enough about them.
-This is why I will make sure to provide you with some more insight into them, focus on their benefits, what kind of treats to use and which problems you may occur along the way.
+While everyone is aware of how essential dog treats are, we still don’t always know enough about them.
+Because of this, I want to provide you with more insight into them, focus on their benefits, what kind of treats to use and which problems you may occur along the way.

 Although cute and cuddly, dogs are predators by nature and that is why food serves as a great motivation for them.
-Many people still think that different forms of punishment are a good way to train a dog, but these methods have proven to be quite inefficient and can make problems even worse, especially when it comes to aggressive or fearful dogs.
+Many people still think that different forms of punishment are an excellent way to train a dog, but these methods have proven to be quite inefficient and can make problems even worse, especially when it comes to aggressive or fearful dogs.

 That is why you should most certainly refrain from punishment and turn to rewards.
-Even if your dog is not aggressive or fearful, he can still have some behavior problems such as boredom or excessive energy.
-Providing him with treats will make him more focused during training and he will thus burn off significant amounts of energy.
+Even if your dog is not aggressive or fearful, they can still have some behavior problems such as boredom or excessive energy.
+Providing them with treats will make them focused during training, and will thus burn off significant amounts of energy.

 When a dog figures out that training leads to some form of a reward, they start seeing this process as playtime, which makes it more fun and easier for both the dog and their owner.
-This will increase their eagerness to behave and learn new things significantly.
+It will help to increase their eagerness to behave and learn new things significantly.

 Moreover, not only will you succeed in making your dog more obedient and teach him some useful tricks, but it will also help you create a stronger relationship with him.
 Giving your dog treats will make him establish and maintain his trust in you.
 Much like people, dogs will be willing to work more eagerly if they are praised and rewarded.